buddhist-uni/buddhist-uni.github.io/_content/av/hallmarks-of-the-elite_currid-halkett.md

 > today’s rich are far less materialistic, but a far greater threat to equality

-A fascinating interview on social signaling today -- its historical causes and its implications for inequality, policy, and society as a whole.
+A fascinating interview on social signaling today---its historical causes and its implications for inequality, policy, and society as a whole.